RicardoHern07/Manual-Gear-Detection/README.md

 		Either run lines 11 and 13 for linear or run lines 12 and 14 for rbf allow for video to produce, once busy on bottom left has dissapeared or once time elapsed has been printed.

-		Note: a copy of original produced output will be provided but can be overwritten by following this step.